AnthonyBataille/Tetris/README.md

 This project is designed for linux systems and uses the SDL library (<https://www.libsdl.org>) for graphics, input and audio.

+I also made a very similar Android version of the game.

 ## Required Libraries
 - libsdl2-2.0-0
 - libsdl2-dev